-The Winter Classics Music Festival is a project of the Park City Chamber Music Society.
+The Beethoven Festival is a project of the Park City Chamber Music Society.
 The Festival is an added component of the Park City Music Festival, Utah’s longest-running classical music festival.
-The Park City Music Festival was founded in 1984 (originally called the Deer Valley Chamber Music Festival) and is now going into it 27th Season.
+The Park City Music Festival was founded in 1984 (originally called the Deer Valley Chamber Music Festival) and is now going into it 40th Season.

-The Winter Classics Festival brings outstanding professional classical soloists together to perform chamber music for intimate audiences in spectacular settings.
-Much like enjoying world class concerts in your own living room, the Festival specializes in presenting concerts of the highest caliber in casual, relaxing settings.
+The Festival brings outstanding professional classical soloists together to perform chamber music for intimate audiences in spectacular settings.
+Much like enjoying world-class concerts in your own living room, the Festival specializes in presenting concerts of the highest caliber in casual, relaxing settings.

 April 15-16, 2011 – To end the year, the Chamber Singers will delight audiences with their annual Spring Concert including pieces from all different genres and backgrounds.